mendix/docs/content/en/docs/appstore/modules/business-events.md

 Business events help you automate the resulting actions when something happens in your organization.
 The following are examples of when business events can be useful:

 * Registering payments in a financial app, with another app sending a receipt
-* Someone makes an appointment with a service provider in an appointment app, and it needs to be added to the scheduling app of the service provider
+* Making an appointment with a service provider in an appointment app, then needing it to be added to the scheduling app of the service provider
-* A customer places an order in a webshop, and other apps need to take follow-up actions like scheduling shipment, sending the invoice, and reordering inventory stock
+* Customers placing an order in a webshop, and other apps need to take follow-up actions like scheduling shipment, sending the invoice, and reordering inventory stock

 ### 1.2 Pre-Requisites

 To use the Mendix Business Events module, you will need the following:

-* Mendix 9.16 or higher
+* Mendix 9.14 or higher
 * At least two Mendix apps: one that *publishes* the Business Events and makes them available, and one that *subscribes* to the Business Events (you can have as many publishing and consuming apps as you require)

 To use Mendix Business Events on production environments, you will need the pre-requisites listed above in addition to the following:
 * A subscription to the Mendix Event Broker (link to licensing/contact page)
-* A Technical Contact must enable the Event Broker Service in the [Services](/developerportal/deploy/mendix-cloud-deploy/environments/#service) tab of the [Environment Details](/developerportal/deploy/mendix-cloud-deploy/environments-details/#services) page of every app involved
+* A Technical Contact must enable the Event Broker Service in the [Services](/developerportal/deploy/mendix-cloud-deploy/environments/#service) tab of the [Environment Details](/developerportal/deploy/mendix-cloud-deploy/environments-details/#services) page of every app involved (still being discussed; details coming soon)

 ### 1.3 Under the Hood: Mendix Event Broker